Susser47/fun-discord-Bot/README.md

 13. /cat: get a random image of a cat

 14. /dadjoke: sends a random dad joke that can be private or not

+15. /ping: get the bot latecy

+16. /serverinfo: get info about the server

-# how can developers setup this bot
+# how to setup this bot
-develpers, to set up this bot you first clone the repository doing
+to set up this bot you first clone the repository doing

 > git clone https://github.com/Susser47/Discord-Bot/

 command or by just copying the code off of github if you dont have git installed